saadk408/Finding-Charity-Donors/README.md

 # Finding-Charity-Donors
-Supervised learning model applied to census data to find possible donors for charity
+Supervised learning, Logistic Regression model applied to census data to find possible donors for charity

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+- Python 2.7
+- NumPy
+- Pandas
+- IPython
+- matplotlib
+- sklearn

-### Run
+### Installing

+A step by step series of examples that tell you have to get a development env running

+- Install Python 2.7 environment with needed packages listed in Prerequistes

+## Running

 In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following commands: